jawerg/meterdata/presi.md

 dbt is...

+- an abbreviation for _data build tool_ and reflects only the T of ETL (Extract, Transform, Load) patterns in a DWH context.
 - is an open source solution to programatically design data transformations in a data warehouse.
 - uses jinja templates which allows to re-use components and implement simple control flows (if-else, for loops, etc).
 - includes a testing framework.
 - auto-generates documentation of pipelines, tests, tables and columns.
 - simplyfies writing data pipelines, as it reduces the input needed to a simple query and handles all the orchestration around it.

 ## Clickhouse + dbt: Defining a schema

 dbt must learn about tables that are not managed by it, thus sources are described in yaml notation, which are used to auto-gen docs later.

 ```yml
 version: 2